CORE-Research-Lab/Interactive-Viz-IntroProgramming/BST/hint_system/README.md

 x need to connect actual LLM model to start testing how the output is being produced

 ### Week 3 (Nov 4 - Nov 10):
+- Started creating the frontend script - button functionality and updating

 ### Week 4 (Nov 11 - Nov 15):